lukedeo/torch-serving/README.md

 # torch-serving

-A simple, limited scope model server for [JIT compiled PyTorch models](https://pytorch.org/docs/stable/jit.html), whipped up in two days of a hackathon.
+A simple, limited scope model server for [JIT compiled PyTorch models](https://pytorch.org/docs/stable/jit.html).

 The key idea is that one should be able to spin up a simple HTTP service that should *just work*, and be able to handle inbound requests to JIT compiled models.
 We want to do a few key things to make this work well: